m-nimkar070/manfun/README.md

 ## Table with year, Crop with Maximum Production and Crop with Minimum Production
 ![Table](./src//assets/TableContent.png)

-## Table with year, Crop with Maximum Production and Crop with Minimum Production
+## Bar cahrt with crops and yeild visualization.
 ![BarChart](./src/assets/BarChart.png)